Do you know how to record a quick and dirty 'Done Video'?

 Tip: Camtasia 9 - How to fading-out and fading-in video track of your face in Camtasia 9

 - With the video track of your face selected, click on Animations (1).
 Track 3 in the image below.

 - Select the No Opacity (2) animation effect for the fade-out.

 Drag and drop the No Opacity effect (3) to the point in the track where you want to fade-out.
 Adjust the start and end point of the fade using the handles on the animation arrow.

 - Select the Full Opacity (4) animation effect for fade-in.

 Drag and drop the Full Opacity effect (5) to the point in the track where you want to fade-in.
 Adjust the start and end point of the fade using the handles on the animation arrow.

-- Figure: Camtasia - Steps for adding fade animation to video track of your face in 'Done' videos
+- Figure: Camtasia - Steps for adding fade-out/fade-in animation to video track of your face in 'Done' video

 Do you feel this rule needs an update?